-The scientific study of algorithms and statistical models that computer systems use to effectively perform a specific task without using explicit instructions, relying on patterns and inference instead.
+Machine learning is the scientific study of algorithms and statistical models that computer systems use to effectively perform a specific task without using explicit instructions, relying on patterns and inference instead.
 These algorithms are based on mathematical models learned automatically from data, thus allowing machines to intelligently interpret and analyze input data to derive useful knowledge and arrive at important conclusions.
-Machine learning is heavily used for enterprise applications (e.g., business intelligence and analytics), effective web search, robotics, smart cities, and understanding of the human genome.
+Machine learning is heavily used for enterprise applications (e.g., business intelligence and analytics), effective web search, robotics, smart cities and understanding of the human genome.

 The Machine Learning (ML) Department at MBZUAI is dedicated to imparting a world-class education in ML to our students.
 From foundational principles to advanced applications, our research-intensive education model will provide our students theoretical concepts to test under supervision from senior AI researchers in the field as they tackle real-world problems and produce meaningful results.

-Acting Chair of Machine Learning, Professor of Machine Learning, and Director of Center for Integrative Artificial Intelligence (CIAI)
+Acting Department Chair of Machine Learning, Director of Center for Integrative Artificial Intelligence (CIAI), and Visiting Professor of Machine Learning

 The minimum degree requirements for the Doctor of Philosophy in Machine Learning is 60 credits, distributed as follows: